 - Three confidential letters of reference on your academic ability and qualifications.

-- Write a brief statement of your interests in Science & Technology Studies (max 500 words).
+- Brief statement of your interests in Science & Technology Studies (max 500 words).

-- Submit an electronic copy of a recent paper (15-20 pages) preferably in the area in which you wish to specialize.
-It should be uploaded via the online system.
-(Hard copies will not be required.)
+- Writing Sample: electronic copy of a recent paper (15-20 pages) preferably in the area in which you wish to specialize.